-With each new generation of smartphone capable of doing more than the one before it and the technology behind them advancing at practically lightning speed, it's difficult to imagine there was ever a time when we just used them to make phone calls.
+With each new generation of smartphone capable of doing more than the one before it—and the technology behind them advancing at practically lightning speed—it's difficult to imagine there was ever a time when we just used them to make phone calls.
 New features and apps are hitting the market on a daily basis, making our phones capable of performing tasks for us that we couldn't have imagined 10 years ago.
-If it's been a while since you browsed for new apps, it might be time to ask yourself this question: Am I getting the most out of my smartphone?
-Take a look at these five FREE apps and see if there's something new your phone can start doing for you today.
+If it's been a while since you browsed for new apps, it might be time to ask yourself whether you're getting the most out of your smartphone.
+Take a look at these five free apps and see if there's something new your phone can start doing for you today.

-Giving parents everywhere a little extra peace of mind are GPS tracking apps like Life360's Family Locator for iOS and Android.
+Giving parents everywhere a little extra peace of mind are GPS-tracking apps like Life360's app for iOS and Android.
 This app allows family members to stay in touch and let each other know when they've safely arrived at a destination.
 Users can view the locations of friends and family on a private map, chat one on one, and even track a lost or stolen phone.

 These practical apps turn your smartphone into a convenient multi-use tool.
 Bubble Level for iOS and Android uses your phone's accelerometer (the same thing that rotates the view of your screen when you change the position of your phone) to detect how level a surface is.
 Using this app is as easy as setting your phone on or against the surface of a given object.
 And never guess height or distance again with Smart Measure for Android.
 It uses trigonometry to measure the distance, height, width, and area of a given object.
 When using the app, all you have to do is point your phone's camera at what you want to measure, then press the shutter as if you were taking a picture.

 Have you ever looked at something and been totally baffled as to what it is or what it does?
 Has the name for it been on the tip of your tongue, driving you crazy because you can't remember what it's called?
-Kiss that frustrating struggle goodbye with Google Goggles for Android.
+Kiss that frustrating struggle goodbye with Google Lens for Android and iOS (iOS users can access the feature through the Google Photos app).
 Just snap a picture of a product, painting, barcode, famous landmark, or popular image.
 If Google can match your picture to something in its database, it will provide you with useful information.
 You can even use it to translate by taking a picture of text in a foreign language.